Chavithra/GamestonkTerminal/new_tests/README.md

 - how should it be organised
 - one test file for each class seems easy to track
 - keeping the same folder structure than the `gamestonk_terminal` module seems to make sense
-- what happend to slow tests ?
+- what happened to slow tests ?
-- what happend to network tests ?
+- what happened to network tests ?
-- wheat happend to logged in tests ?
+- wheat happened to logged in tests ?

 # 3. Maintain tests